Ireland Key points

 Irish companies require a minimum of one individual over the age of 18 to act as director.
 At least one of the directors is required to be a permanent resident of a country in the European Economic Area.

-The company secretary has the responsibility to file an annual return and carry out other functions that may be within the Memorandum & Articles of Association.
-A Company Secretary has a duty of care to the shareholders/subscribers.
+The company secretary has the responsibility to file an annual return and has a duty of care to the shareholders/subscribers.
+We will supply the company secretary.

 The share capital of a company is the potential amount of shares that a company has available for distribution.
 The issued share capital is the amount of shares that a company has issued out of its potential nominal share capital.
 In the case of most domestic Irish companies the company registration agent will initially issue one hundred shares, with an individual nominal value of €1 each.